Sierra de Almijara: Geology

 All of the park has the calcareous formations of the Subbética region, with marbles, shales, phyllites, etc.

 The area is rich in quartzite and gneiss over 300 million years old.

-The Sierra de Almijara holds one of the Spain's main sources of dolomitic marble.
+The Sierra de Almijara holds one of Spain's main sources of dolomitic marble.

 The marble gives white and gray tones to the ridges and ravines.

 The limestone has been eaten out by water to create a maze of fissures, depressions and caves, including the deep canyon of the Chíllar River and the Caves of Nerja.

 The Caves of Nerja (Cueva de Nerja), with an entrance just south of the park, is a National Monument.

 The parent rock consists of dolomite marble formed in the Triassic.

 It is intensively folded and cut by transversal faults.

 Weathering in some areas has resulted in sands of almost pure dolomite crystals with very little clay, and in stony ground of partially altered marbles.

 Sandy regosols develop with high levels of carbonates and magnesium and low levels of plant nutrients.

 Erosion due to the steep slopes, lack of vegetation and fires prevent the soil from developing.